Olukhunlay-hub/kidney-transplant-prostate-cancer-phenotype/README.md

 This repository contains code only and does not include patient-level data.

+## Software

+The analyses were performed primarily in Python (version 3.12).
+Firth penalized logistic regression was implemented in R using the `logistf` package through the `rpy2` interface.

+The computational environment and required Python packages are provided in the `requirements.txt` file.

 ## Reproducibility

 Researchers with approved access to the relevant OPTN/UNOS data can use the notebook in this repository to reproduce the prostate cancer analytic cohort, preprocessing steps, statistical analyses, machine learning analyses, tables, and figures.